 The British Canoe Union (BCU) has established a series of training courses to enable paddlers to learn both basic and advanced canoe safety skills.
 The starting point is usually Foundation Safety and Rescue Training, which is suitable for all paddlers.

 To find out more about these courses, see the British Canoe Union website.

 Some canoe clubs and training providers can run Foundation Safety and Rescue Training courses, and will advertise any canoe safety courses they are running.

 Many paddlers also take First Aid courses, particularly those who partake in higher risk activities such as white water kayaking.
 Registered coaches must hold up-to-date first aid qualifications.
-Whilst many places can offer first aid training, the wilderness first aid training provided by the Muir Walker Co-op is recommended by Canoe London for white water and sea kayakers, who may need to provide medical attention in remote areas.
+Whilst many places can offer first aid training, wilderness first aid training is recommended for white water and sea kayakers, who may need to provide medical attention in remote areas.